Discover how long it takes to get out of shape and find out just how easy it is for your fitness goals and hard-earned muscle gains to disappear.

-In order to understand how to get out of shape, you need to know how to get in shape.
-We all know the benefits of getting in shape – it makes you feel great, improves your confidence and health and will also help you look great.
+In order to understand how to get out of shape, you first need to know how to get in shape.
+We all know the benefits of getting in shape—it makes you feel great, improves your confidence and health, and will also help you look great.

 If you thought that being out of shape only involved a little extra flab on your hips, think again.
 When you’re not at your best, you don’t radiate good health, and some of your most essential relationships suffer.
 How Long Does It Take to Get Out of Shape?

-There’s a lot of talk about losing weight and eating healthy, but most people don’t understand that these things take dedication—that there’s never a quick-fix.
+There’s a lot of talk about losing weight and eating healthy, but most people don’t understand that these things take dedication and that there’s never a quick fix.
 That’s where we come in.
 Our goal is to motivate you to live healthier, and we’ll tell you just how long it takes to get out of shape.

-Getting in shape is more about mindset than it is time.
-The truth is, if you want to get in shape, then chances are you’ll need to spend some time on it.
+Getting in shape is more about mindset than time.
+The truth is, if you want to get in shape, chances are you’ll need to spend some time on it.
 It’s important to remember that the best way to get better is through rest.
 Besides, the best way to take a break is to do something that makes you happy.
-If you’ve been working out consistently several times a week for more than a year, your muscle memory is reliable.
-Your body will begin to remember how to move and change positions without thinking about it.

-How Long Does It Take to for strength loss to occur?
+How Long Does It Take for Strength Loss to Occur?

-Studies have shown that strength loss occurs within six to eight weeks of starting a new exercise program.
-The rate of loss depends on the intensity, frequency, and duration of the workout.
+Studies have shown that your strength decreases after six to eight weeks of starting a new exercise program.
+How fast you lose weight depends on how hard, how often, and how long you work out.
 When you’re sick, your body is overstressed.
-If you take care of your body by getting enough sleep, eating properly, and exercising regularly, you’ll start to feel better in a few weeks.
+You’ll feel better in a few weeks if you take care of your body by getting enough sleep, eating properly, and exercising regularly.

-How Long Does It Take to for cardio loss to occur?
+How Long Does It Take for Cardio Loss to Occur?

 How to make the most of your fitness break?